 User roles and the ownerId

-Requesting detailed document information
+Querying detailed document information

-The resource GET /viewer/document/information is used for this purpose.
+The resource GET /Viewer/document/information is used for this purpose.

 The following information can be retrieved: